<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=981546022040035&amp;ev=PageView&amp;noscript=1">

 • What is your client referral rate?

-• How did you bring in cold leads, how much did those leads cost, and how many of them closed?
+• How did you bring in cold leads, how much did those leads cost, and how many of them did you close?

-• What did your marketing achieve this year?
+• What did your social media marketing achieve this year?

-• Are there opportunities that you’re not taking advantage of but want to?
+• Are there marketing opportunities that you’re not taking advantage of but want to?

 TOP POSTS